Gaussian Multiple and Random Access in the Finite Blocklength Regime: An RCU Bound and its Analysis for the Gaussian MAC

-Our third-order achievability result extends to the general $K$-transmitter Gaussian MAC.
-An $(n,M_{[K]}, \epsilon, P_{[K]})$-MAC code for the $K$-transmitter Gaussian MAC with the message set sizes $M_1, \dots, M_K$, and the power constraints $P_1, \dots, P_K$ is a natural extension of the two-transmitter MAC code given in Definition \ref{def:MAC}.
-The following theorem formally states the achievable region for the $K$-transmitter Gaussian MAC. \begin{theorem} For any $\epsilon \in (0, 1)$, and $P_i > 0$ for $i \in [K]$, an $(n,M_{[K]}, \epsilon, P_{[K]})$-MAC code for the $K$-transmitter Gaussian MAC exists provided that
+\thmref{thm:MAC} extends to the general $K$-transmitter Gaussian MAC.
+The definition of an $(n,M_{[K]}, \epsilon, P_{[K]})$-MAC code for the $K$-transmitter Gaussian MAC with message set sizes $M_1, \dots, M_K$ and power constraints $P_1, \dots, P_K$ is a natural extension of Definition~\ref{def:MAC}, which defines the two-transmitter MAC code.
+The following theorem bounds the achievable region for the $K$-transmitter Gaussian MAC. \begin{theorem} For any $\epsilon \in (0, 1)$, and $P_i > 0$, $i \in [K]$, an $(n,M_{[K]}, \epsilon, P_{[K]})$-MAC code for the $K$-transmitter Gaussian MAC exists provided that

 where $\mathbf{C}(P_{[K]})$ is the capacity vector

 and $\mathsf{V}(P_{[K]})$ is the $\nB{2^{K} - 1} \times \nB{2^{K} - 1}$ dispersion matrix with the elements $\mathsf{V}_{\mathcal{S}_1, \mathcal{S}_2}(P_{[K]})$, $\mathcal{S}_1, \mathcal{S}_2 \in \subemp{[K]}$, given by